Before you begin a course, confirm that your computer supports the requirements of online courses.

 Take a Test Drive: 4 Easy Steps

-We recommend that everyone "test drive" this web page to insure your computer is set up for a great online course experience.
+We recommend that everyone "test drive" this web page to ensure your computer is set up for a great online course experience.
 We'll guide you through these four steps:

-- Use a up-to-date internet browser - this is VERY important!!
+- Use an up-to-date internet browser - this is VERY important!!

 - View a video

 Are you ready?
 Let's Begin ...

 Do you have the latest version of an internet browser installed on your computer?

 Browsers are software that let you view web pages.
 Do you know what browser you are using?
 You can check here: http://www.whatbrowser.org/

 These are the most common internet browsers.
 You should have at least one (or two!) up-to-date internet browsers installed on your computer.

 - Safari (comes already installed on your Mac computer)